Collection Development Policy

 Library Mission Statement

-The library reinforces the college’s mission by providing the resources, services, and instruction that are necessary to support the curriculum of Coker College.
+The library reinforces the university’s mission by providing the resources, services, and instruction that are necessary to support the curriculum of Coker University.

 Goals and Objectives

 The following procedures and policies intend to ensure that Coker students have access to the best possible scholarly materials for undergraduate research and that members of the faculty have materials to support their teaching needs.
 The primary focus of this document is to outline strategies that will build and maintain a quality collection that directly reflects these needs.

 Every item recommended for purchase must meet specific criteria: